NDR 1 Niedersachsen

-Program
+Programming

 NDR 1 Niedersachsen defines itself as a harmonious regional radio station.
-It reports extensively from Lower Saxony and plays international oldies, harmonious pop music and German cult hits.
-At around 30 percent, the proportion of words is very high for a format radio station.
+It broadcasts extensively from Lower Saxony and plays German and international oldies and pop music.
+At around 30 percent, the spoken word content is very high for a format radio station.

-The program evolves from a pop station to an oldie-pop station: The proportion of international titles or without pop songs is now 85 percent.
+The station evolves from a pop station to an oldie-pop station: The proportion of international titles or without Schlager songs now stands at 85 percent.

-Regional reporting is one of the main characteristics of NDR 1 Niedersachsen.
-Several times a day on the half hour, the program broadcasts news from the regions of Lower Saxony.
-Since 1988, the program has been divided into windows, each of which broadcasts news for its own region This regional news comes from the five NDR studios in Oldenburg, Osnabrück, Lüneburg, Braunschweig and Hanover.
-However, the main news on the hour also reports in great detail on topics from Lower Saxony.
+Regional reporting is one of NDR 1 Niedersachsen's main characteristics.
+The station broadcasts news from the regions of Lower Saxony several times a day, at half an hour.
+Since 1988, the station has been divided into windows, each of which broadcasts news for its own region.
+These regional news reports then come from the NDR studios in Oldenburg, Osnabrück, Lüneburg, Braunschweig and Hanover.
+The main news broadcasts on the hour also report extensively on topics from Lower Saxony.

-In hour-long evening programs, the program reports in detail on specific topics: Monday: Low German, Tuesday: Culture and Books, Wednesday: Advice and Health, Thursday: Politics, Friday: Music and Personalities, Saturday and Sunday: Music.
+The station focuses on further topics in hourly broadcasts in the evening: Monday: Low German, Tuesday: Culture and books, Wednesday: Advice and health, Thursday: Politics, Friday: Music and personalities, Saturday and Sunday: Music.
+From 9:00 PM onwards, the ARD Abend (ARD evening) and subsequently the ARD-Hitnacht (ARD hit night) will be broadcast by the Mitteldeutscher Rundfunk (MDR).